stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 {{ mwp }} supports the display of "radar" contacts.
 This provides a view of adjacent aircraft obtained from a number of sources:

-* [inav-radar](https://www.rcgroups.com/forums/showthread.php?3304673-iNav-Radar-ESP32-LoRa-modems). inav radar works in conjunction with [inav](https://github.com/iNavFlight/inav) flight controllers to broadcast the location of UAS fitted with an ESP32 LoRa module. {{ mwp }} can listen to one of these modems in ground station mode to display the positions of the rest of the 'swarm' (up to 4 UAS); [technical / MSP details](#inav-radar).
+* [INAV-radar](https://www.rcgroups.com/forums/showthread.php?3304673-iNav-Radar-ESP32-LoRa-modems).
+INAV radar works in conjunction with [INAV](https://github.com/iNavFlight/inav) flight controllers to broadcast the location of UAS fitted with an ESP32 LoRa module. {{ mwp }} can listen to one of these modems in ground station mode to display the positions of the rest of the 'swarm' (up to 4 UAS); [technical / MSP details](#inav-radar).

 * **Full size aircraft** reported by the MAVLink 'Traffic Report' message.
 An example is the [uAvionix PingRX](https://uavionix.com/products/pingrx/), a compact device that receives ADS-B location data from full sized aircraft and publishes the locations as MAVLink.
 For a ground based installation, this device has around a 40Km detection radius.
 [MAVLink ICD](https://uavionix.com/downloads/integration/uAvionix%20Ping%20Integration%20Guide.pdf).